Vocabulary for IELTS

 Question: How do you keep yourself motivated?

-Sentence: It’s not worthwhile to spend a large portion of your day in woolgathering.
+Sentence: Spending a large portion of your day in woolgathering is not worthwhile.
 Therefore, to keep me motivated, I believe in action.

 5Torpor